-Wherever possible, the mortuary station should be established in consultation with the head of the Victim Identification Unit.
+Wherever possible, the morgue station should be established in consultation with the head of the Victim Identification Unit.
 It may be necessary to set up a security service to protect operational personnel, the facility and human remains against access and or disturbance by unauthorized persons.

-The mortuary station performs the following functions:
+The morgue station performs the following functions:

-- Reception of human remains from the Recovery Command Centre; issues a receipt to the Recovery Command Centre (chain of custody) - Storage and proper cooling of human remains as appropriate - Organisation and transport of human remains for forensic examination in consultation with cooperating Funeral Directors and/or body transport teams - Registration of human remains for the purpose of documenting the site of discovery and the location of each remain at any given time for tracking purposes - Organisation of the return transport for human remains - Quality assurance check of identified human remains prior to release to a mortician - Workflow documentation.
+- Reception of human remains from the Recovery Command Centre; issues a receipt to the Recovery Command Centre (chain of custody). - Storage and proper cooling of human remains as appropriate. - Organization and transport of human remains for forensic examination in consultation with cooperating morticians and/or body transport teams. - Registration of human remains for the purpose of documenting the site of discovery and the location of each remain at any given time for tracking purposes. - > Organization of the return transport for human remains. - > Quality assurance check of identified human remains prior to release to a mortician. - Workflow documentation.

-A receiving point that is set up at the mortuary station is responsible for all incoming/outgoing human remains and reviewing accompanying documents (e.g., recovery records) for correctness and completeness.
+A receiving point that is set up at the morgue station is responsible for all incoming/outgoing human remains and reviewing accompanying documents (e.g. recovery records) for correctness and completeness.

-4.1.
-Purpose of the PM Process
+5.1.
+Purpose of the Post-Mortem Process

-The objectives of an PM are to:
+The objectives of an autopsy are to:

-- Satisfy legal requirements of the respective country. - Establish cause, manner and mechanism of death. - Determine survival time leading to death. - Collect data for Identification purposes. - Document key information including injuries and evidence for investigation purposes.
+- Satisfy legal requirements of the respective country. - Establish cause, manner and mechanism of death. - > Determine survival time leading to death. - Collect data for Identification purposes. - > Document key information including injuries and evidence for investigation purposes.

-4.2.
+5.2.
 Transporting Human Remains

-If Funeral Directors are unavailable to transport the remains, a transport team should be designated and assigned responsibility for the movement of the remains to and from the mortuary station.
+In the event that morticians are unavailable to transport the remains, a transport team should be designated and assigned responsibility for the movement of the remains to and from the morgue station.
 Human remains should be transported in vehicles or on gurneys or tables.
 Records of all movements should be kept.

-4.3.
+5.3.
 Mortuary Facilities

 Wherever possible, existing facilities should be used for examination of human remains.
-If such facilities are unavailable then the site selected should meet certain minimum requirements, i.e., availability of running water, drainage or collection and removal of water waste, and electricity as well as compliance with all health and safety regulations.
+If such facilities are unavailable then the site selected should meet certain minimum requirements, i.e. availability of running water, drainage or collection and removal of water waste, and electricity as well as compliance with all health and safety regulations.
 Separate stations should be set up for the following operations:

-- Reception of human remains.

-- Forensic examination of human remains (autopsy)

-- Dental examination

-- Medical Imaging (including whole body scan if possible)

-- Fingerprinting, friction ridge examination

-- DNA collection

-- Evidence processing photographing of secondary characteristics e.g., tattoos, scars, property.
+- Reception of human remains. - ➢ Forensic examination of human remains - autopsy. - Dental examination. - Radiography (including whole body scan if possible). - Fingerprinting, friction ridge examination. - > DNA collection.

+- > Evidence processing.

-- Quality control
+- Quality control.

-Release of examined human remains.
+- Release of examined human remains.